iexcloud/docs/source/managing-your-data.md

 [Create a Dataset with the API](./managing-your-data/creating-a-dataset-with-the-api.md)

-[Create and Manage Views](./managing-your-data/creating-and-managing-views.md) - Aggregate data from various datasets, transform the data, and share the results with applications.
+[Create Views](./managing-your-data/creating-and-managing-views.md) - Aggregate data from various datasets, transform the data, and share the results with applications.

 Create and Manage Indexes (Coming soon!)